fvettore/cephbackup/README.md

 Try to start the job runing the *bkexec.php* and monitor it.

 If everything is ok you can add it to cron for daily execution.
+An email containing all relevant data is sent to the configured address.

 ## Retention

 After the retention threshold is reached (max number of full backup performed), the older backup folders are deleted.
 Simply launch *./bkretention.php* or better cron it daily to automate retention.
+If retention applied to some backups, a detailed email is sent to the configured address.

 If a hardened (immutable) backup is set on the storage side (strongly suggested!!!!) setup immutability in synch with the above retention thresold otherwise folder cleanup will fail.